loregamer/BG3DialogueFinder/README_exe.md

 - Copy found .wem files from a source directory to a destination directory
 - Real-time progress tracking during file operations
 - Visual indicators for copied and missing files
+- Sort results by clicking on any column header
+- Select and copy individual cells, rows, or multiple rows
+- View detailed information by double-clicking on a row
 - User-friendly interface with status updates

 ## Installation